forcedotcom/sfdx-core/README.md

 });
 ```

-### Using the Built-in Sinon Sandboxes
+## Using the Built-in Sinon Sandboxes

 sfdx-core uses Sinon as its underlying mocking system.
 If you're unfamiliar with Sinon and it's sandboxing concept you can find more information here:
 https://sinonjs.org/
-Sinon stubs and spys must be cleaned up after test invocations.
+Sinon `stub`s and `spy`s must be cleaned up after test invocations.
 To ease the use of Sinon with sfdx core we've exposed our sandbox in TestSetup.
-After adding your own stubs and/or spys they will automatically be cleaned up after each test using mocha's afterEach method.
+After adding your own `stub`s and/or `spy`s they will automatically be cleaned up after each test using mocha's afterEach method.

 ```typescript
 import { strictEqual } from 'assert';